Suyashh-t/suyash-demo/README.md

 # suyash-demo
-This is my first git repository
+This is my first git repository.
+Author-Suyash Thanage